 - a.
-All applicants who wish to submit an application for a development action within the Form Based Code district must schedule a pre-application conference meeting with the Development Office. - b.
-At the pre-application conference, the Zoning Officer will discuss the proposed development action with the applicant to determine the required submittal requirements. - c.
+All actions and applicable compliance thresholds are listed in Section I.I. - b.
+All applicants who wish to submit an application for a development action within the Form Based Code district must schedule a pre-application conference meeting with the Development Office. - c.
+At the pre-application conference, the Zoning Officer will discuss the proposed development action with the applicant to determine the required submittal requirements. - d.
 At the pre-application conference, the Zoning Officer shall inform the applicant which submittal and review procedure is required for the development application, as defined further in this Section.